Semipredicate problem: Solutions

 The semipredicate problem is not universal among functions that can fail.

 Using a custom convention to interpret return values

-If the function's range does not cover the entire space corresponding to the data type of the function's return value, a value known to be impossible under normal computation can be used.
+If the range of a function does not cover the entire space corresponding to the data type of the function's return value, a value known to be impossible under normal computation can be used.
 For example, consider the function index, which takes a string and a substring, and returns the integer index of the substring in the main string.
-If the search fails, the function may be programmed to return -1 (or any other negative value), since this can never signify a successful result.
+If the search fails, the function may be programmed to return −1 (or any other negative value), since this can never signify a successful result.

-This solution has its problems, though, as it overloads the natural meaning of a function with an arbitrary convention.
+This solution has its problems, though, as it overloads the natural meaning of a function with an arbitrary convention: